Skip to main content

 What’s Prohibited?

-• Sexual intercourse or sodomy
+• A public act of sexual intercourse or sodomy

 Penalties

-A conviction for lewdness can also be a third degree felony if:
+A conviction for lewdness can also be a third-degree felony if:

-• The offender is a sex offender (as defined in section 77-27-21.7)
+• The offender is already a

 Was this helpful?